alexdmoss/runbooks/content/application-2/alerts/_index.md

 ---
-title: "Browse - Alerts"
+title: "Alerts"
 chapter: true
 ---

-## Browse - Alerts
+## Alerts

-The alerts configured to Browse are the standard alerts provided by default by the platform.
+The alerts configured to Application-2 are the standard alerts provided by default by the platform.

 More information about monitoring and alerts can be found [here](https://link/to/more/docs)